-g) This mix should include affordable housing and dwellings that would create downsizing opportunities.
-Development heavily favouring houses of one size or type will not be supported.
+g) This mix should include dwellings suitable for starter homes and dwellings that would create downsizing opportunities.
+Development heavily favouring houses of one size or type will not be supported; or

-or

-h) On sites of less than 10 dwellings the proposed mix should contribute to a healthy and balanced community when assessed in relation to the range of housing found within the immediate local neighbourhood of the site.

-i) Support will be given to community land trusts, self-build, custom and co-housing.
+- h) On sites of less than 10 dwellings the proposed mix should contribute to a healthy and balanced community when assessed in relation to the range of housing found within the immediate local neighbourhood of the site. - i) Support will be given to community land trusts, self-build, custom and co-housing.

 - 5.2 The single biggest issue for the future development of Ilkley, and the main area of concern raised by residents, both in the Questionnaire Survey, and through responses to the CBMDC Core Strategy consultations, was the impact of the Core Strategy's proposed housing growth on Ilkley; in particular the impact of this planned growth on Ilkley's setting and surrounding Green Belt, much of which is also a valued landscape and protected wildlife area.
-The protected open spaces include any of those protected under INDP policies and any spaces identified in the Bradford Replacement Unitary Development Plan.
-The protection of such important features have to be balanced with the benefits new housing can bring in terms of meeting local needs, particularly affordable housing, and in supporting local services and facilities. - 5.3 The Core Strategy growth target would see Ilkley, as a Principal Town, grow by 1,000 new homes by 2030 an increase of almost 15% more homes, 2011-2030; or 2,300 more people based on average household size in 2011.
-However these figures may change as a result of emerging Local Plan preparation with a proposed reduction to 500 dwellings up to 2038 (see Para 3.5). - 5.4 Whilst there are opportunities for infill development within the town that may not necessarily lead to a detrimental impact on the town's character, meeting the growth target may necessitate significant release of Green Belt land (Figure 4 shows the current Green Belt boundary).
-The INDP seeks to promote efficient use of land by supporting appropriate densities: such effective use of land could reduce the need to release Green Belt land in the emerging Local Plan. - 5.5 In conjunction with other development plan policies and other policies in the INDP new housing should be of good design and have regard to the Ilkley Design Statement and CBMDC's supplementary planning document Homes and Neighbourhoods A Guide to Designing in Bradford and the National Design Guide (MHCLG, Oct 2019). - 5.6 The revision of Green Belt boundaries, however, is not a matter for neighbourhood development plans unless the strategic policies in the area allow for this.
-Currently, this is not the case in terms of Core Strategy policy; this could change during preparation of the emerging Local Plan.
+The protection of such important features have to be balanced with the benefits new housing can bring in terms of meeting local needs, particularly affordable housing, and in supporting local services and facilities. - 5.3 The Core Strategy growth target will see Ilkley, as a Principal Town, grow by 1,000 new homes by 2030 an increase of almost 15% more homes, 2011-2030; or 2,300 more people based on average household size in 2011.
+The Core Strategy is currently at an early stage of a Partial Review.
+These figures may change as a result of that review. - 5.4 Whilst there are opportunities for infill development within the town that may not necessarily lead to a detrimental impact on the town's character, meeting the growth target may necessitate significant release of Green Belt land (Figure 4 shows the current Green Belt boundary).
+The INDP seeks to promote efficient use of land by supporting appropriate densities: such effective use of land could reduce the need to release Green Belt land in the Bradford Allocations DPD. - 5.5 In conjunction with other development plan policies and other policies in the INDP new housing should be of good design and have regard to the Ilkley Design Statement and CBMDC's supplementary planning document Homes and Neighbourhoods A Guide to Designing in Bradford and the National Design Guide (MHCLG, Oct 2019). - 5.6 The revision of Green Belt boundaries, however, is not a matter for neighbourhood development plans unless the strategic policies in the area allow for this.
+Currently, this is not the case in terms of Core Strategy policy; this may change when the Partial Review of the Core Strategy is complete.
 Should Green Belt land need to be released it should be developed in such a way as to minimise Green Belt land release by optimising the density of development in line with the policies set out in chapter 11 of the NPPF.